basilkhuder/BulkDeconvolution/README.md

 - AutoGeneS
 - MatplotLib

-See the Jupyter Notebook for a real run-down.
+See the Jupyter Notebook for a full run-down.

 ## Usage